Help with Costs

 Most of these insulins require a prescription for the specific product, but some can be substituted by the pharmacist if you request it.
 Pharmacies can also charge a dispensing fee to help cover their costs when you are paying cash.
 We recommend you call the pharmacy in advance to ensure they carry the specific insulin product you need.

-Insulin name | Type | Cash price | Coupon price | Other key information |
+| Insulin Name | Type | Cash Price | Coupon Price | Other Key Information |

-Humalog, Lyumjev Basaglar | Rapid Acting/ Mealtime Long-Acting | Varies | $35 / month | Coupon available for phone or print, go to Lilly Assistance program website. |
+| Humalog, Lyumjev Basaglar | Rapid Acting/ Mealtime Long-Acting | Varies | $35 / month | Coupon available for phone or print, go to Lilly Assistance program website. |

-Insulin Lispro | Rapid-Acting/ Mealtime | $25 / vial *Pharmacy can charge a dispensing fee or charge a different price. | n/a | |
+| Insulin Lispro | Rapid-Acting/ Mealtime | $25 / vial *Pharmacy can charge a dispensing fee or charge a different price. | n/a | |

-Rezvoglar | Long-Acting | $92/ box of 5 pens *Pharmacy can charge a dispensing fee or charge a different price. | $35 / month | Can be substituted by the pharmacist for other long-acting insulin.
+| Rezvoglar | Long-Acting | $92/ box of 5 pens *Pharmacy can charge a dispensing fee or charge a different price. | $35 / month | Can be substituted by the pharmacist for other long-acting insulin.
 Coupon available for phone or print, go to Lilly Assistance program website. |

-Insulin Glargine-yfgn | Long-Acting | $100 / box of 5 pens *Pharmacy can charge a dispensing fee or charge a different price. | n/a | Can be substituted by the pharmacist for other long-acting insulin. |
+| Civica Insulin Glargine-yfgn | Long-Acting | No more than $55/box of 5 pens | n/a | Can be substituted by the pharmacist for other long-acting insulin. |

-Lantus | Long-Acting | Varies | $35 / month | Uninsured people can get a discount card here. |
+| Lantus | Long-Acting | Varies | $35 / month | Uninsured people can get a discount card here. |

-NovoLog NovoLog Mix 70/30 Levemir Tresiba Fiasp Novolin N Novolin R Novolin 70/30 Insulin Aspart Insulin Aspart Protamine Insulin Aspart Injectable Suspension Mix 70/30 Insulin Degludec | Varies | Up to 3 vials or 2 packs of pens of any combination of 2 of these insulins for $35 / month | Coupon available by visiting NovoCare.com, calling 1.844.NOVO4ME (1.844.668.6463), OR texting ‘ENROLL’ to ‘24177’ | |
+| NovoLog NovoLog Mix 70/30 Tresiba Fiasp Novolin N Novolin R Novolin 70/30 Insulin Aspart Insulin Aspart Protamine Insulin Aspart Injectable Suspension Mix 70/30 Insulin Degludec | Varies | Up to 3 vials or 2 packs of pens of any combination of 2 of these insulins for $35 / month | Coupon available by visiting NovoCare.com, calling 1.844.NOVO4ME (1.844.668.6463), OR texting ‘ENROLL’ to ‘24177’ | |

-Walmart ReliOn Novolog | Rapid-Acting/ Mealtime | $72.88 / vial $85.88 / box of 5 pens | n/a | Walmart specific pricing |
+| Walmart ReliOn Novolog | Rapid-Acting/ Mealtime | $72.88 / vial $85.88 / box of 5 pens | n/a | Walmart specific pricing |

-Walmart ReliOn Intermediate or Regular-Acting Insulin | Intermediate/ Regular-Acting | $25 / vial | n/a | This insulin does not require a prescription.
+| Walmart ReliOn Intermediate or Regular-Acting Insulin | Intermediate/ Regular-Acting | $25 / vial | n/a | This insulin does not require a prescription.
 NOTE: This insulin works differently than newer insulins so you will need to learn how to dose it correctly.
 There may be unpredictable peaks and valleys in action so monitoring your blood sugar will be extremely important.
 Please consult with your doctor before using. |

 Community Health Centers are healthcare providers that provide medical care for anyone, with or without insurance and with a sliding scale payment option (your cost to use the center is tied to your income).
-To find a Community Health Center near you: https://findahealthcenter.hrsa.gov.
+To find a Community Health Center near you, visit https://findahealthcenter.hrsa.gov.
 They can help with insulin costs and other prescription costs.

 Ask your physician for samples.
 If you are struggling to afford insulin, be sure to tell your healthcare provider.
 Your primary care provider or endocrinologist may have insulin samples available in their office.
 They also can help you find ways to reduce your costs by writing a larger quantity prescription, changing brands or formulas, and documenting your medical needs for other assistance programs.

-Programs for Tzield, pumps, CGMs, etc.
+Programs for Tzield, Pumps, CGMs, and More

 If you need financial assistance or support navigating your insurance and/or the costs to access Tzield (teplizumab), contact the Compass program.